Weighted Pseudorandom Generators for Read-Once Branching Programs via Weighted Pseudorandom Reductions: Introduction.

 Finally for even smaller errors ($\varepsilon \ll 1/\poly(w)$), we apply a variant of Hoza's sampler \cite{hozaBetterPseudodistributionsDerandomization2021} technique, which can also be viewed as an extra level of weighted pseudorandom reduction.

 \paragraph{WPRGs for unbounded-width permutation ROBPs with a single accept node}

 We start by reviewing the recent WPRG given by \cite{chenWeightedPseudorandomGenerators2023} in the view of weighted pseudorandom reductions.
 Their WPRG combines the INW generator and a new matrix iteration method.
 To fool a unbounded-width permutation ROBP of length $n$ and alphabet $\{0,1\}^s$ within error $\eps$, they first prepare a base INW generator $\PRG:\{0,1\}^d\to \left(\{0,1\}^s\right)^n$ with moderate sv-error\footnote{See \cref{def:sv-error}.} $\tau=2^{-O(\log \log n\sqrt{\log (1/\eps)})}$.
+Define $\PRG_{j\to i}$ as the truncation of $\PRG$ to the first $i-j$ output symbols.
 Then they construct the $\eps$-WPRG $(G,\sigma)$ in the following form:

 where $j\in [K]$, $K=2^{O(m)}$, $m=O\left(\log n\cdot \frac{\log(1/\eps)}{\log(1/\tau)}\right)$, for each $j$ the sequence $n_{j, k}, k\in [m]$ of indices being such that $0\leq n_{j,1}<n_{j,2}<\ldots<n_{j,m}\leq n$, and $\sigma_j \in \{-1, 0, 1\}$.
 The seed length of $\PRG$ is $d=s+O\left(\log n\cdot(\log\log n+\log(1/\tau))\right)$.
 Note that for each $j\in[K]$, one can view $f(G(j, x_1,\ldots,x_m))$ as a new permutation ROBP on input $x_1, x_2, \ldots, x_m$. \cite{chenWeightedPseudorandomGenerators2023} applies an $\eps/K$-INW generator to fool such reduced permutation ROBPs, which cost $d+O\left(\log m\cdot (\log\log m+\log (K/\eps)\right)$ bits of randomness.
 This step introduces some double-logarithmic factors.